oasp/s2i/README.md

 Use script `build.sh` to automatically install and build all image streams.
 The script also creates a project 'My Thai Star' and deploys the reference application.

+1. Open a bash shell as Administrator
+2. Execute shell file:

+`$ /PATH/TO/BUILD/FILE/build.sh`

 ### Further documentation

 * The '[My Thai Star](templates/mythaistar)' reference application templates